green-engineering/carbon-hack-24/README.md

 kubectl --namespace monitoring port-forward svc/grafana 4300:3000
 ```

-Alternatively, if your project is running externally on kubernetes, an ingress will need to be deployed and configured apropriately.
+Alternatively, if your project is running externally on kubernetes, an ingress will need to be deployed and configured appropriately.

 ### 7. Launch Grafana dashboard